Kangol is one of the best known headwear brands in the world.

 Thompson Bros of Huddersfield, woollen spinners, was acquired in 1953.
 By this point Kangol was using around one million lbs of woollen spun yarn every year, and Thompson Bros was its largest supplier.

-Kangol developed a subsidiary, Kangol Magnet, to manufacture fibreglass safety helmets from 1954.
-It later branched out into seat belts.
+Kangol Magnet was established as a subsidiary to manufacture fibreglass safety helmets from 1954.
+It later expanded into seat belts.

 The loss-making manufacture of fur felt hats at Carricks of Carlisle was discontinued in 1956-7.